About Us

 Amelia Butler, MA/MS

-ONLINE ONLY
+TELEHEAlTH ONLY

 My name is Amelia Butler MA/MS. Currently I am a Licensed Mental Health Counseling Associate LMHCA/LMFTA in the state of Washington and a Pre-license supervisee in the state of MN working towards both my LPCC/LMFT.
 I am working towards licensure and currently working under supervision in Washington State and Minnesota separately.
 I am a